hinance/hinance/README.md

 Instead, it transforms immutable list of transactions from the external websites (banks and shops) into consistent bookkeeping journal.

-The user customizes scraping and transformation stages.
+The user customizes each stage of the process.
 On the scraping stage user specifies from which websites does he/she want to import the data.
-On the transformation stage user adds custom expenses categories, patches imported data, etc.
+On the transformation stage user patches imported data, specifies rules to combine banks and shops data, etc.
+On the generation stage user categorizes financial operations and specifies budget planning.

 ## Scraping Stage